 There are many ways of understanding aroma from the inside out that are common to humans, plants, and other species that are fluent interpreters of chemical communication.
 In these contexts, chemical compounds are a resource for survival that requires almost continuous inquiry and exposure to interpret.
 This kind of learned skill can be trained in humans just as it is trained in our non-human companions, such as SAR and K-9 working dogs, to identify and track highly specific odours at thresholds well below the capacity of the human nose.

 Contrary to the popular myth that the primary significance of aroma is to ‘trigger’ emotional responses and memories, smell is most certainly not the ‘most’ powerful, or even effective, ‘cue’ for memory.
 In fact, scientific studies of olfactory-cued memory against other modalities found much stronger recall for visual cues, such as photographs (see Avery Gilbert’s What the Nose Knows, for an accessible, funny, and non-specialist explanation of the science of smell).
-The reality is, true olfactory ‘triggered’ memories are actually far less frequent and rarer than marketers (and journalists) might have us believe, but are also immediate, jarring, often unwanted, and sometimes, even traumatic.
+The reality is, true olfactory ‘triggered’ memories are far less frequent and rarer than marketers (and journalists) might have us believe, but are also immediate, jarring, often unwanted, and sometimes, even traumatic.
 And like all memories, “subject to fading, distortion, and misinterpretation” (Gilbert, 2014, p.208).
 The much-celebrated (but scientifically unfounded) Proustian trope, apart from its purposes as a literary device, is actually much closer to a laboured attempt at “recollection” (Gilbert, 2008) than an olfactory-triggered memory.
+But the Proustian trope also highlights the fetish of smell as a prompt for inscription (projecting ourselves at/onto scents), rather than its very important role in learning, characterizing, and evaluating sensory goods (i.e., product testing, quality assurance, and product development) and scent training of SAR and K9 units (which also make use of scented ‘reference standards’).

-But the Proustian trope also highlights the fetish of smell as a prompt for inscription, rather than an opportunity for learning or characterisation and by extension, the potential for critical assessment, evaluation, and scrutiny of ‘sensory’ goods.
-These critiques also reflect the limitations of behaviourist stimulus-response theories that James Gibson long ago rejected and that continue to underwrite the faulty conceptual foundations of training schemes that rely on didactic transmission of indirectly acquired taxonomies that must be assimilated through outmoded systems of rote memorisation.
-While these systems may produce the appearance of mastery in the rehearsed performance of specialised terminology, the accrual of second-hand knowledge is not interchangeable with the development of genuine competence that is constituted with and through materials in ongoing, usually daily, applied practice.
+The critique of the Proustian trope also calls attention to the limitations of behaviourist stimulus-response theories that James Gibson long ago rejected and that continue to underwrite the faulty conceptual foundations of training schemes that rely on indirectly acquired taxonomies that are assimilated through rote memorization rather than understood with and through practice with raw materials.
+While the mere memorization of a particular form of specialized language may contribute to the appearance of mastery, the accrual of second-hand knowledge is not interchangeable with the development of genuine skilled competence that is constituted with and through materials in ongoing, usually daily, applied practice.

 In my research into the development of learning that occurs in applied and skilled contexts of aromatic practice involving the use of material resources, I have observed how our attachment to cherished myths, anecdotes, and debunked claims (that continue to enjoy circulation in the media and popular culture) serves to obscure the more grounded expertise of applied practitioners whose facts might serve to contradict consumer fictions.
 As I argue in my chapter for the book Design with Smell, we’re never going to move much beyond the inherently solipsistic relation to scent as a mere ‘playback device’ (Ingold, 2011) for memories and emotions until we can learn to smell in the present tense.